 Among her accomplishments, she successfully recruited an effective and engaged board of directors, wrote grants and built community partnerships to support an annual $400,000 operating budget and shaped youth programming.
 Under her leadership, the Club surpassed 500 members in 2007 and added a teen center in 2009.
 She also served on key committees at the national level, including the Training and Professional Development Association of the Boys & Girls Club of America.

 Always passionate about youth, Leonore fostered a positive Club culture and built community enthusiasm for youth programming.
-Upon her retirement, she established the Leonore B. Potter Endowment for Health and Life Skills in hopes of encouraging more youth to lead healthful, active lives.
+Upon her retirement, she established the Leonore B. Potter Endowment for Health and Life Skills, which she later rolled into a general Club endowment to help future Club members grow into healthy, responsible and caring young adults.

 What we do